thelocalsdev/superb_text_constructor/README.md

 ### additional_permitted_attributes

 By default it permits all the attributes described in YAML config.
 Sometimes it is not enough, e.g. when you add relations to Block model.
-These additional attributes should be listed here:
+You can override BlocksController, but there is easier way if no other overrides are required.
+List those additional attributes in config like that:

     SuperbTextConstructor.additional_permitted_attributes = {
       item_ids: [],